aptitudetechnology/pylua_bioxen_vm_lib/xcp-ng-support-report.md

 - `docs/api.md`, `docs/examples.md`, `docs/installation.md` (plus new XCP-ng-specific docs)

 ## Strategic Gaps
-- No current support for XCPngVM or REST API middleware.
+- No current support for XCPngVM or XAPI middleware.
 - No XCP-ng-specific networking, environment, or package management.
-- No LLM-generated middleware for API/config translation.
+- No LLM-generated middleware for XAPI/config translation.
 - No XCP-ng-related tests or documentation.

 ## Recommendations
-1. Implement `xcp_ng_integration.py` with XCPngVM and REST API client.
+1. Implement `xcp_ng_integration.py` with XCPngVM and XAPI client.
 2. Extend VMManager, LuaVMFactory, and related modules for XCP-ng support.
 3. Add XCP-ng-specific networking, environment, and package management logic.
 4. Develop new tests and documentation for XCP-ng integration.